Shopify/mybench/_sources/writing-a-benchmark.rst.txt

 .. figure:: images/tutorialbench-analysis.svg

-The top plots show the overall QPS and the bottom plots show the overall latency percentil for the 6 benchmark runs.
+The top plots show the overall QPS and the bottom plots show the overall latency percentiles for the 6 benchmark runs.
 In the top plots, the variable :math:`d` represents the desired rate for that run. :math:`\bar{x}` is the average rate achieved by mybench within the duration of the benchmark run.
 :math:`\sigma` is the standard deviation of the rate.
 In the bottom plot, each